strongloop/strongloop/man/slc.md

-## slc -- Utility for StrongNode development
+## slc -- StrongLoop Controller

-Utility for StrongNode development.
+Command-line tool for development and control of a Node application.

 ### SYNOPSIS